lingeringsocket/shlurd/docs/conditionals.md

 OK.

-> When a balloon pops, the balloon becomes broken; also the balloon's neighbor pops.
+> When a balloon pops, it becomes broken; also its neighbor pops.

 OK.